KhronosGroup/COLLADA2GLTF/README.md

 ## Releases

-Compiled binaries for Windows and Linux can be found under [releases](https://github.com/KhronosGroup/COLLADA2GLTF/releases).
+Compiled binaries for Windows, MacOS, and Linux can be found under [releases](https://github.com/KhronosGroup/COLLADA2GLTF/releases).
 It is recommended to use the last versioned release

 ## Compile from source